The constant term of tempered functions on a real spherical space: Uniform estimates

+\end{lem} \begin{proof} The statement is a uniform version of Lemma~\ref{lem-estimreste} which rested on Lemma \ref{lem-Phi-Psi-cinfini}, Lemma \ref{lem-Elambda-cont} and Proposition \ref{prop-main2}.
+Now Proposition \ref{prop-projection-bound} makes the bound in Lemma \ref{lem-Phi-Psi-cinfini} for the norm of the spectral projections $E_\lambda$ uniform at the cost of an additional polynomial factor, a power of $(1+\|\Lambda\|)$.
+This takes care of the uniform estimates for the $E_\lambda$ in Proposition \ref{prop-main2}.
+It remains to obtain uniform estimates for $\Phi_f$ and $\Psi_{f,X}$ in Lemma \ref{lem-Phi-Psi-cinfini}.
+This Lemma was obtained for a fixed ideal $\cI$ and fixed complement $U_\cI$.
+Now, by Lemma \ref{lem-rhoLambda} we can in fact get by with finitely many choices of complements $U_1, \ldots, U_s$ at the cost of another polynomial factor of a power of $(1+\|\Lambda\|)$.
+As a result the estimate in Lemma \ref{lem-estimreste} becomes uniform at the cost of a polynomial factor of the type $(1+\|\Lambda\|)^m$ which is recored at the right hand side of the asserted estimate. \end{proof}

 Having said all that, it is now clear that all bounds from Sections \ref{sect-4} and \ref{sect-5} become uniform at the cost of an extra polynomial factor in $\|\Lambda\|$.
 Polynomial behavior in $\|\Lambda\|$ can be subsumed in raising the Sobolev order of the corresponding semi-norms.
-In more detail, if $p$ is a continuous semi-norm on an $SF$-module $V^\infty$ with infinitesimal character $\Lambda$, then there exists $C>0, k\in \N$ independent of $p$ and $V$ such that $(1 +\|\Lambda\|) p(v) \leq C p_k (v)$ for all $v\in V$, where $p_k$ denotes the $k$-th Sobolev norm of $p$ with respect to a fixed basis of $\gg$.
-This simply follows from the fact that
+In more detail, if $p$ is a continuous semi-norm on an $SF$-module $V^\infty$ with infinitesimal character $\Lambda$, then we claim that there exists $C>0, k\in \N$ independent of $p$, $V$ and $\Lambda$ such that

-for all $z\in \cZ(\gg)$ and constants $C_z>0$.
-We only have to test against finitely many $z$, namely a choice of Chevalley generators of the polynomial algebra $\cZ(\gg)\simeq S(\gj)^{W_\gj}$, and the maximal degree of such a generator will serve as $k$.
+where $p_k$ denotes the $k$-th Sobolev norm of $p$ with respect to a fixed basis of $\gg$.
+For that we first note that